alem0lars/configs_book/osx/configuration/software/list/monitoring/istat.md

 I use [`Fizzy`](https://github.com/alem0lars/fizzy) to configure `iStat`.
 The relevant configs are [here](https://github.com/alem0lars/configs/tree/master/istat).

-After instantiating the `iStat` settings file you need to import it from inside the `iStat Menus` application.

 ## License activation

 Activate using the key.
 I suggest you to keep it in `Lastpass`.